heptarch/heptarch.github.io/drafts/cone.md

 ## III. <a href="#toc">Clerk</a><a id="sec-3" name="sec-3"></a>

-On the second floor of Kramgasse 49, Bern, a mild-mannered clerk sits at his desk,
+On the second floor of Kramgasse 49, Bern, a mild-mannered patent clerk sits at his desk, scribbling nonsense in a notebook and pausing, now and again, to let his daydreams transport him .
+The candle burns low; he picks up his pipe, nods with finality, and continues scribbling.

 ## List